 The exhibition was organized by David McFadden, William and Mildred Lasdon Chief Curator at the Museum of Arts and Design, in collaboration with jewelry historian Harrice Simons Miller, as guest curator.

-*A portion of the exhibition will be open through January 11, 2014.
+A portion of the exhibition will close on September 22, 2013.

 Did you know that over 95% of MAD's permanent collections is accessible online with high resolution images?
 Click here to see the collection.